-Celery is a green leafy vegetable that has excellent taste.
-It is eaten by both people and animals and is highly nutritious.
-It is one of the most ancient veggies to be cultivated.
+Celery is a green leafy vegetable that has an excellent taste.
+It is eaten by both people and animals and it is highly nutritious.
+It is also one of the most ancient veggies to be cultivated.
 In this article we are going to talk about our cute little guinea pigs and if they can have celery in their diet plan.

-Now that you have known the answer, don’t you think that you also need to know some of the benefits, nutrients, and risks associated with the leafy vegetable?
-If yes, keep reading to find out more about celery and guinea pigs.
+Now that you know that guinea pigs can eat celery, you also need to know more about the benefits, nutrients, and risks associated with this leafy vegetable.
+Keep reading to find out more about celery and guinea pigs.
+Let’s start!

-Celery is a green leafy vegetable that will have benefits to your cavy to a great extent.
-The first thing that you can note with this plant is its low-calorie content.
-It is rich in numerous nutrients that ensure it is beneficial to cavies.
+Celery is a green leafy vegetable that has many benefits for your guinea pig.
+One of the best things when it comes to celery is its low-calorie content.
 The following are some of the benefits of feeding your guinea pig with celery:

 - Helps the cardiovascular system.
-Celery has vitamins that help the heart perform better and to avoid any heart-related illnesses.
-The veggies can help your cavy live longer and healthier for all its life.
+Celery has vitamins that help the heart perform better.
+This veggie can help your guinea pig live longer and healthier.

-- Helps the digestion tract.
-One other benefit of celery is that it aids in digestion.
-Guinea pigs usually have it hard, and that is why they need assistance for the process to go on successfully.
-Celery happens to be one vegetable that aids in the digestion process due to the presence of dietary fiber.
+- Celery helps the digestive tract.
+Guinea pigs usually have problems with the digestive tract, and that is why they need assistance for different foods.
+Celery happens to be one of the vegetables that aid in the digestion process due to the presence of dietary fiber.
 This also helps to control bowel movement.

 - Prevents inflammation.
 Celery has been found to contain apigenin that is responsible for the prevention of inflammation in guinea pigs.

 - Reduces the risk of hyperlipidemia.
-This is a condition where fatty molecules increase in the blood.
-The scary bit of it is that it is not easy to notice the signs and symptoms thus making it even more dangerous.
-Celery works to reduce the risk of this condition which can affect the heart health of your cavy and also lead to sudden death.
+This is a condition where fatty molecules increase in the bloodstream.
+Celery works to reduce the risk of this condition which can affect the heart health of your guinea pig and also lead to sudden death.

 - Helps in neurogenesis.
 This is the growth and development of cells in the body.
-Apigenin that is found in celery is known to help in this process and is thus necessary for your little piggies.
+Apigenin that is found in celery is known to help in this process.

 - Water retention ability.
 Celery has excellent water retention ability that helps the guinea pig to store water that it needs for survival.